Downhill Racer: Plot

-American downhill skier David Chappellet arrives in Switzerland to join the U.S. ski team in Wengen, along with fellow newcomer D.K.
-Bryan.
-Both men were summoned by team coach Eugene Claire to replace Tommy Herb, one of his top skiers, who was recently injured during an FIS competition.
-Raised in the small town of Idaho Springs, Colorado, Chappellet is a loner focused only on becoming a skiing champion, and shows little interest in being a team player.
-After refusing to race at the Lauberhorn because of a late starting position, he makes his European skiing debut at the Arlberg-Kandahar in Austria, where he finishes in an impressive fourth position.
+American downhill skiers David Chappellet and D.K.
+Bryan are summoned to Wengen, Switzerland, by U.S. ski team coach Eugene Claire.
+The newcomers are there to replace Tommy Herb, a top skier who was recently injured during an FIS competition.
+Raised in the small town of Idaho Springs, Colorado, Chappellet is a loner focused only on becoming a skiing champion.
+After refusing to race at the Lauberhorn because of a late starting position, he makes his European skiing debut at the Arlberg-Kandahar in Austria, where he finishes fourth.
 In the final race of the season at the Hahnenkamm-Rennen in Kitzbühel, Austria, he crashes.

 That summer, Chappellet joins the team in Oregon for offseason training.
-He visits his father at his home in Idaho Springs, but they have little to say to one another.
-Chappellet drives into town and picks up Lena, an old girlfriend, but after they make love in the back seat of his father's old Chevrolet, he shows little interest in Lena's feelings.
+He visits his father at the family homestead, but they have little to say to one another.
+Chappellet drives into town and picks up Lena, an old flame, but after they have sex in the back seat of his father's old car, he shows little interest in her feelings.
 Later, when his father asks him why he is wasting his life on skiing, Chappellet reveals that he is racing as an amateur to become an Olympic champion.
 His father observes, "The world's full of 'em."

-Back in France that winter, Chappellet wins the Grand Prix de Megève in France and soon attracts the attention of Machet, a ski manufacturer who wants Chappellet to use his skis for the advertising value, but Chappellet is more interested in Machet's attractive assistant Carole Stahl.
+Back in France that winter, Chappellet wins the Grand Prix de Megève in France and attracts the attention of Machet, a ski manufacturer who wants him to use his skis to promote the brand, but Chappellet is more interested in Machet's attractive assistant Carole Stahl.
 After a chance encounter at a bakery, he and Carole spend some time together.
-They meet up again in Wengen, ski the slopes together and eventually make love.
+They meet up again in Wengen, ski the slopes together, and have sex.